 I’ve even had clients that have been told by doctors that no matter how scared they are, no matter how much they’re crying or freaking out, they have to just keep pushing and they’ll be fine.

 Does that sound safe to you?

 If you have a fear of driving then you’ll know how impossible it is to just push through.
-People that don’t have the problem, and have never been in a car with someone that has it, just don’t get it.
+People who don’t have the problem, and have never been in a car with someone who has it, just don’t get it.

-They think you’re being silly and just need to get over it but they don’t realise how crippling the feeling really is.
+They think you’re being silly and need to get over it but they don’t realise how crippling the feeling is.